syl20bnr/spacemacs/README.md

 For Ubuntu users, follow this guide to
 [change the logo in Unity][cpaulik-unity-icon].

-For Mac users, you need to [download the .icns version of the logo][icon-repository], then [change the logo on the Dock][icon-mac-instructions].
+For macOS users, you need to [download the .icns version of the logo][icon-repository], then [change the logo on the Dock][icon-mac-instructions].

 # Update